jisoo1738/contrasttest.github.io/_posts/2024-05-20-A Comparative Analysis: Showcasing the Advantages of Our Dataset.md

 ---
-title: "A Comparative Analysis: <br>Showcasing the Advantages of Our Dataset"
+title: "A Comparative Analysis: Showcasing the Advantages of Our Dataset"
 layout: post
 categories: media
 ---

 <style>
 /* Add some style to the images */